Heqet

 Heqet (Egyptian ḥqt, also ḥqtyt "Heqtit"), sometimes spelled Heket, is an Egyptian goddess of fertility, identified with Hathor, represented in the form of a frog.

 To the Egyptians, the frog was an ancient symbol of fertility, related to the annual flooding of the Nile.

-Heqet was originally the female counterpart of Khnum, or the wife of Khnum by whom she became the mother of Her-ur.
+Heqet was originally the female counterpart of Khnum, or the wife of Khnum, and eventually she also became the mother of Heru-ur.

 It has been proposed that her name is the origin of the name of Hecate, the Greek goddess of witchcraft.

 Name

 The name is written as ḥqt with the determinative "frog" (I7).
 The phonetic spelling may use the biliteral ḥq hieroglyph (S38) in place of uniliteral ḥ (V28).
 The alternative form ḥqtyt adds an explicit feminine ending, used alongside the "egg" determinative (H8) to emphasize the deity's femininity.

 The Middle Egyptian pronunciation of the name may have been close to /ħaˈqaːtat/, which has been proposed (among other possibilities) as the origin of the name of Greek Hecate (Ἑκάτη).